 Pay your tuition & fees

 Tuition and fees are due once you register for classes.
-All unpaid classes are dropped after the tuition payment deadline.
+All unpaid classes are dropped after the tuition deadline.
 We encourage you to pay in full or set up a payment plan immediately to avoid missing your payment deadline.

 Don’t miss your deadline!